Alsweider/CritickerSidebarExpander/README.md

 # CritickerSidebarExpander
-Expands the sidebar on film / game pages on Criticker.com to reveal the IMDb link.
+Userscript to expand the sidebar on film / game pages on Criticker.com to reveal the IMDb link.